Doberman: a modular and distributed slow control system for small- to medium-scale experiments: Current deployments

-Most serial devices in PANCAKE are connected to serial-to-Ethernet converters, Most serial devices in PANCAKE are integrated using WaveShare serial-to-Ethernet converters \cite{waveshare}, two of which are shown in \autoref{fig:scbox} (green frame).
+Most serial devices in PANCAKE are integrated using WaveShare serial-to-Ethernet converters \cite{waveshare}, two of which are shown in \autoref{fig:scbox} (green frame).
 These modules provide both RS-232 and RS-485 interfaces, enabling reliable readout of a wide range of legacy and industrial devices over the laboratory network.

 A large fraction of the PANCAKE slow control channels correspond to temperature measurements distributed throughout the cryostat and its supporting systems.
 For this purpose, the Web Thermometer~8x manufactured by Wiesemann \& Theis GmbH has proven to be a reliable solution \cite{wut}.
 Each device supports eight PT100 temperature channels and provides network-based access via an HTTP interface, allowing straightforward integration through a dedicated Doberman plugin.
 The corresponding plugins, along with those for other PANCAKE-specific devices, are available in the public repository \cite{doberman_pancake}.